learningequality/cloud-kolibri-demo/README.md

 This will download the new pex, overwrite the startup script, and restart Kolibri.

+**NOTE**: currenlty this command fails sporadically, so need to run it twice for it to work.

 You can also change the language of the Kolibri installation by passing the optional argument `kolibri_lang`.
 For example, to switch the `mitblossoms-demo` server to use French for the Kolibri user interface, run the command: